next start date

 Prepare for a career in nursing

-The Bachelor of Science in Nursing from Columbia College prepares graduates for clinical care as well as leadership roles in nursing.
+Columbia College's Bachelor of Science in Nursing prepares graduates for clinical care as well as leadership roles in nursing.
 At the completion of the program, you'll be eligible to take the National Council Licensure Examination (NCLEX-RN) to become an RN.
 Successful completion of the program does not guarantee eligibility to take the licensure examination.
 According to the Nursing Practice Act, licensure may be withheld or revoked due to controlled substance abuse, criminal prosecution, and a variety of other offenses.

-Those with a bachelor's degree in nursing are better positioned to advance to leadership and educational roles.
+Those with a Bachelor of Science in Nursing are better positioned to advance to leadership and educational roles.
 The BSN also provides a foundation for advanced academic study.

 Some possible paths include: